 “When should I start?”
 This is THE most common question I get about homeschooling!

-Often this question is tied to a deep fear that if we don’t start soon enough or “on time” that our child will be disadvantaged or behind for the rest of their education.
+Often this question is tied to a deep fear that if we don’t start soon enough our child will be disadvantaged or behind for the rest of their education.

 We’re going to break that all down in this post and I promise that by the end you’ll be feeling calm, confident and ready to homeschool.

 Let’s start with the bad news: there is actually no one starting age for homeschoolers.
 In fact, legally it varies from state to state!
 Why does it vary so much?
 Because professionals agree that starting school should be tied to a developmental age range.
 This varies from child to child.
-A good range is anywhere from six to eight years.
+Developmentally that age can be anywhere from five to eight years.
+(I know, not much help am I?)

-Here’s the good news: when children are developmentally ready to learn, they pick up material much faster.
+Here’s the good news: when children are developmentally ready to learn, most of them pick up material faster and easier.
 So even if one child starts later than another, they usually end up at the same place in a few months or years.

 Here are some examples of this age range used in different models of education: